hoalexander44/MomentumTeamWebsite/Blogs/AlexanderHoBlog.md

 Upcoming: integrate compoonents with new hex grid class.
 Refine gameplay loop to reflect the team's new direction.
 Add visual assets to the game.

 ### Week 5
+Alexander Ho PPJ 4

+Tasks:
+Integrate hex with components: 7 hours

+Total Hours: 7

+Positive: Pair Programming has proven to be effective.

+Negative: A lot of work to juggle this week, difficult to organize and distribute task to team members.

+Upcoming: finish integration and finish foundation.

 ### Week 6